Kincardine, Fife: Transport

 Kincardine Bridge runs south from Kincardine.
 It is the main crossing-point of the Firth of Forth between the Queensferry Crossing and Stirling.
 Kincardine Bridge used to be a swing bridge and opened to large ships, but this was closed in a final ceremony in 1988.
 The bridge had seven spans made of steel.
-There was a large control room at the top of the bridge, this used to be manned to allow the operators to open the bridge to large ships and river traffic.
+There was a large control room at the top of the bridge, this used to be staffed to allow the operators to open the bridge to large ships and river traffic.
 In 2005, it was given Category A listed status by Historic Scotland.

 During the last several decades, the town has suffered from increased congestion due to the increase of vehicles using the bridge.
 This heavy congestion was reduced in 2005 by the opening of an eastern bypass connecting the Kincardine bridge with the A985 Inverkeithing/Forth Road Bridge artery.
 In 2008 the western section of the town was bypassed with the opening of the Clackmannanshire Bridge.